• Skip to primary navigation

 How to Make Einkorn Hawaiian Rolls

-If you've ever made any kind of from scratch bread or rolls before, then this process will be very familiar.
+If you’ve ever made any kind of from-scratch bread or rolls before, then this process will be very familiar.
 Here is an overview of the steps, with the printable version below.

-1. Knead - Mix all the ingredients together in the bowl of an electric mixer.
+1. Knead – Mix all the ingredients together in the bowl of an electric mixer.
 Using a dough hook attachment, knead for 10 minutes on low.
-If you are kneading by hand, knead for 12-15 minutes, until until dough is smooth and shiny.
+If you are kneading by hand, knead for 12-15 minutes, until the dough is smooth and shiny.

 2. Rise – Turn the dough into a buttered bowl and cover.
 Allow to rise in a warm place for 25-45 minutes.